 Paul Bithorn and Brian Rapoza will lead birders in search of parrots, bulbuls, mynas, swamphens and other introduced species in this all-day van trip.
 Fee: $75.00 (includes van/gas and lunch at a local restaurant).
 Reservations are required; application and fee are due by Saturday, January 19.
 Email Brian for an application or additional information.

 Brian Rapoza leads this three-day, two-night van trip to Ft.
 DeSoto and other spring migration hotspots in the Tampa Bay area.
 Stops en-route may include Six-Mile Cypress Slough Preserve, Babcock-Webb Wildlife Management Area, Oscar Scherer State Park and Celery Fields Regional Stormwater Facility.
 Fee: $450.00 per person double occupancy; $150.00 single supplement (includes hotel and van/gas).
+Meals will be eaten in local restaurants and are paid for by each participant.
 Reservations are required; application and fee are due by Saturday, March 16.
 E-mail Brian for an application or additional information.

 Eastern Panama: Birding the Canal Zone and Darien Thursday, October 31 to Saturday, November 9, 2019